bjw-s-labs/home-ops/docs/networking/index.md

 ### BGP

 Due to the way that BGP works, a node can only set up a single BGP connection to the router.
 Since I am already running {{ links.external('kube-vip') }} in BGP mode and I have a limited number of nodes, I am currently not using BGP mode to expose my services.

-!!! note
-    Currently when using BGP on Opnsense, services do not get properly load balanced.
-This is due to Opnsense not supporting multipath in the BSD kernel